Annual Report 2024

 The Trustees understand that they are responsible for preparing this Financial Report, for ensuring that it provides a true and fair view of the state of affairs of the Charity and for keeping proper accounting records that are sufficient to show and explain the Charity's transactions and disclose with reasonable accuracy at any time the financial position of the Charity.
 They are also responsible for safeguarding the assets of the Charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 The trustees have set a reserves policy to cover 2 months of day to day running costs, in addition to committed costs for each year.
+The income of Wellbeing in the Weald is not at a level to require independent verification or audit of its financial statements.

-Approved by the Board of Trustees on 14 October 2024 and signed on its behalf by:
+Approved by the Board of Trustees on 23/06/2025 and signed on its behalf by:

 Andrew Chandler - Trustee, Chair Peter Simpson - Trustee, Treasurer